Instances and Clusters

 Select an image upon which the instance will be built.

-Step 3 of 6 - Select the flavour, the Resource Group, Network interfaces and Virtual disks
+Step 4 of 7 - Select the flavour, the Resource Group, Network interfaces, Virtual disks and PCI device (if available)

 Select the following resources for the instance: